If you’ve been teleworking during the pandemic then you know that figuring out how to be productive at home is a challenge!

 You need a powerful computing device for teleworking, but that doesn’t mean you need a desktop or even a laptop.
 Here’s why:

 First, your computer could die (like ours did recently).
-If you’re not using a cloud-based computer, this’ll end up being a bigger headache than a sinus infection in the middle of a bad allergy season.
+If you’re not using a cloud-based computer, that’ll end up being a bigger headache than a sinus infection in the middle of a bad allergy season.

 You could lose everything you’ve been working on that’s not saved to or backed up in the cloud and might have to pay someone to extract and salvage it.
 Yikes.
 No thank you.